yuanchuan/node-watch/README.md

 ```

 This is a completely rewritten version, **much faster** and in a more **memory-efficient** way.
-So with recent nodejs versions under OS X or Windows you can do something like this:
+So with recent nodejs under OS X or Windows you can do something like this:

 ```js
 // watch the whole disk